Minoration via Mixed Volumes and Cover's Problem for General Channels: From Cover's Problem to Soft-Minoration

+Several achievability schemes for the primitive relay channel have been studied in \cite{kim_techniques}, yielding various lower bounds on $C(\cdot)$.
+In particular, the compress-and-forward scheme gives

+Roughly speaking, in compress-and-forward the relay sends $V$ at the rate $I(Z;\hat{Z}\vert Y)$ using the Wyner-Ziv scheme so that the receiver can simulate $\hat{Z}^n$, essentially creating a channel $P_{\hat{Z}Y\vert X}$ to the intended receiver \cite{kim_techniques}.
+While \eqref{e_caf} may not be tight in general, it will be seen from our main result that it is tight for the critical $R_0$ in Cover's problem.

-Cover raised the following question in \cite{cover}: \begin{quote} \it If $Y$ and $Z$ are conditionally identically distributed given $X$ (i.e., $P_{Y|X}=P_{Z|X}$), what is the minimum $R_0$ for which $C(R_0)=C(\infty)$? \end{quote} Despite the many past and recent efforts using various high dimensional probability tools, this problem was previously only solved for the special case of binary symmetric channel or the variant where the general discrete memoryless channel is replaced with the Gaussian channel.
+A major challenge in solving Cover's problem is to derive tight converse bounds (upper bounds on $C(\cdot)$).
+Despite the many past and recent efforts using various high dimensional probability tools, Cover's problem was previously only solved for the special case of binary symmetric channel \cite{BarnesWuOzgur-BSC} or the Gaussian version \cite{WuBarnesOzgur}.

-It is unclear why Cover originally imposed the symmetry assumption $P_{Y|X}=P_{Z|X}$ since the problem is valid even without it.
-We shall use it in justifying some regularity conditions; see \eqref{e_Delta} \eqref{e_full} (it boils down the fact that for a rank 2 matrix $A$ and another arbitrary matrix $B$, their product may be rank 1, but $AA^{\top}$ always remains rank 2).
-However, some other condition may be imposed in place of symmetry to retain regularity and clean answers (see the end of Section~\ref{sec_general}).

-Before explaining our solution, let us look at a few concrete examples of channels.
-We shall use a few standard notations in information theory \cite{elements}.
-Given two probability distributions $P$ and $Q$ on the same measurable space (alphabet), define the relative entropy
+Before explaining our solution to Cover's problem, let us look at a few concrete examples of channels.